svenkubiak/mangooio/docs/sessions.md

 # Sessions

-mangoo I/O stores session data in a client cookie (share-nothing).
-The cookie is a signed and encrypted JWT.
-Capacity is limited to about 4 KB.
+HTTP is stateless; **sessions** carry server-side state across requests without a database lookup on every hit. mangoo I/O stores session data in a **signed, encrypted JWT cookie** (share-nothing).
+That fits horizontal scaling: any node can verify and decode the cookie with the vault key.

+Capacity is limited to roughly **4 KB** per cookie—store identifiers and small flags, not large blobs.
+Configure cookie name, signing key, and SameSite in [Configuration](configuration.md).
+Session lifetime is controlled by token TTL and `session.cookie.expires`, not an arbitrary day count.

 Pass `Session` into the controller method: